Getting Started: Tools

 hackfmtis a CLI code formatter included with HHVM and Hack, and is also used by the various editor and IDE integrations

-- HHAST is added provides code style linting, and the ability to automatically modify code to adapt to some changes in the language or libraries
+- HHAST provides code style linting, and the ability to automatically modify code to adapt to some changes in the language or libraries

 - hacktest and fbexpect are commonly used together for writing unit tests